Ernest Charles Snow

 Ernest Charles Snow CBE was born in Woodford, Essex on 12 March 1886.
 He was educated at East London College.
 In 1902 Snow won an Open Mathematical Scholarship at The Queen’s College, Oxford.

-During the First World War, Snow worked as a statistician at the War Office and in 1919 became the Manager and later the Director of the United Tanners' Association.
+During the First World War, Snow worked as a statistician at the War Office and in 1919 became the manager and later the director of the United Tanners' Association.

 During his tenure, he wrote several books and papers such as the 440-page volume "Leather, Hides, Skin and Tanning Material" in 1924.

 Snow was awarded a Commander of the Order of the British Empire (CBE) in the New Year Honours of 1938.

-There are many articles by Dr Snow published in the Journal of the Royal Statistical Society.
+There are many articles by Snow published in the Journal of the Royal Statistical Society.
 One of his last (and the Presidential Address) was in 1944 – "The International Comparison of Industrial Output".

 Snow died on 28 August 1959.

 Early life

 Snow was the son of Henry and Margaret Snow, of Woodford, Essex He was educated at East London College.
 In 1902 he acquired an Open Mathematical Scholarship at The Queen's College, Oxford.
 In 1905 he obtained a First Class in Moderations and in 1906 a First Class in the final Mathematics School.

 In September 1907, Snow took up an appointment as full-time Lecturer in Mathematics at the Sir John Cass College.